jedevc/fyp-report/report.md

 One major area that could use more work would be in the random variation of theming - currently, the challenge designer still requires writing context code instead of just the vulnerability description.
-Ideally, more powerful random generation could synthesize code into a number of "scenarios", selecting NOPs, interfacing "glue" code, and input and output strings based on this scenario.
+Ideally, more powerful random generation could synthesise code into a number of "scenarios", selecting NOPs, interfacing "glue" code, and input and output strings based on this scenario.
 For example, scenarios could include a fake network protocol, or a stock checker command-line tool, or any common CTF scenario.
 Vulnerabilities could then be